Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Numerical Experiments

-During the search for the optimum parameters, any parameter dimension whose value falls outside the domain in the next iterated value is clipped to the border of the domain in that dimension.
-The SA parameter in Eq.~\eqref{eq:saiter} defining the temperature is set to $\epsilon_k = 0.1$, $\forall k$; the learning rate $\eta_k$ is initially selected from an analysis of the function's landscape in the neighbourhood of the anszatz and then decayed with a $\frac{1}{n}$ power law, in order to satisfy the convergence conditions of the stochastic approximation algorithm on which SA is based.
+During the optimization procedure, given the scale of the parameter space in both problems ($\sim 1$), each parameter update given by Eq.~\eqref{equ:sa_iter} is limited to $0.1$, in order to avoid excessively large one-step updates.
+Any value that happens to fall outside the parameter domain in a given dimension is clipped to the domain border of the dimension.
+The SA temperature factor in Eq.~\eqref{equ:sa_iter} is set to $\epsilon_k = 0.1$, $\forall k$; the learning rate $\eta_k$ is initially selected (automatically by the SPSA algorithm) from an analysis of the function's landscape in the neighbourhood of the ansatz, and then decayed with a $\frac{1}{k}$ power law, in order to satisfy the convergence conditions of the SPSA algorithm on which SA is based.

-Each set of experiments is defined by a parameterization specific to the optimization problem to be solved.
-The results are collected and summarized over 10-replication runs on each experiment.
+Each set of experiments is defined by a parameterization specific to the optimization problem under consideration, described in the following two sections.
+Each experiment was run for $T = 50$ optimization steps per particle, and the results are jointly presented in Sec.~\ref{sec:results}.

-Of particular interest is the analysis of the effect of the exploitation vs. exploration strategies, which are controlled by the exploration rate parameter.
-Thus, in each of the two optimization scenarios, two exploration rates were considered: $50\%$ and $100\%$.
-Note that, in the latter case, all killed particles are regenerated under the exploration strategy described in Sec.~\ref{sec:fv}.